kashvitak/kashvitak_langgraph_MAT496/README.md

 and also the subgraphs to communicate back to the entry graph.

 when we define overall state for the entry graph, cleanes_log doesn't need a reducer because that's not present in the output schema of each subgraph.

+CHANGES-
+I changed the Question, answer and feedback, grader, grade in the dummy logs

 -----Notebook3-map-reduce--------
 map reduce is basically an efficient task, decomposition and parallel processing method,